Principal Investigator/Team leader

-Currently, Eimear works as an Assistant Psychologist in the University of Limerick Counselling service and hopes to pursue a career in Clinical Psychology
+Currently, Eimear works as an Assistant Psychologist in the University of Limerick Counselling service and will begin training in Clinical Psychology in September 2022.

 In the summer of 2019 Éle completed a studentship with Dr Sinéad Hynes in association with Evidence Synthesis Ireland on a scoping review of occupational therapy interventions for people with multiple sclerosis.
 This review has since been published in the Scandinavian Journal of Occupational Therapy.

 Joan McHugh. during her final year as an Occupational Therapy Student BSc (Hons) in National University of Ireland, Galway, assisted Dr Sinéad Hynes on the NIPS project titled: "Needs of people with primary progressive multiple sclerosis (NIPS) – a cross-cultural study".
 This study was part of a larger European project to assess the needs of people living with primary progressive multiple sclerosis (MS) in Europe.